RoBOPPics/BB/_pages/app-manual.md

 If you tap on a Shot within the Pattern Designer, it will open in the Shot Designer.
 In the Shot Designer you can see the path, height, spin and predictability of each shot.

-When you are ready to run a Drill or Pattern, tap on the Select button, and it will be transmitted to the BallBOPPer and begin running.
+When you are ready to run a Drill or Pattern, tap on the kebab menu icon (three vertical dots) and select the "PLAY THIS PATTERN" item.
+The Pattern will be transmitted to the BallBOPPer, and the Core Controller will appear on the screen.
+When you are ready, tap the PLAY button and the BallBOPPer will begin playing the pattern.

   <nav class="pagination">
       <a  class="pagination--pager disabled">Previous</a>